saylesss88/nix-book/src/NixOS_Modules_Explained_3.md

 conveniently.

 This is where **modules** come in allowing you to break up your configuration into logical parts.
-You're `boot.nix` will contain settings and options related to the actual boot process.
+Your `boot.nix` will contain settings and options related to the actual boot process.
 You're `services.nix` will only have services and so on...

 - These modules are placed in a logical path relative to either your `configuration.nix` or equivalent or if you're using flakes relative to your `flake.nix` or equivalent.
   - The `imports` mechanism takes paths to other modules as its argument and combines them to be included in the evaluation of the system configuration.